ha5dzs/nyuad-aprs-server/README.md

 But fitst, install the needed python libraries
 ```
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

-#### Set up database
+#### Database

 Set up the database (connect to database using: "sudo -u postgres psql").
 You need to replace "my_username".
+This can be anything as it's only for the database access.

 Note that APRS using UTF-8 encoding so it may be necessary to specify as shown.
 ```
 CREATE DATABASE trackdirect ENCODING 'UTF8';